-EXPLORE one of Victoria’s most popular and historic country escapes – famous for historic buildings, hill scenery, minerals springs, and heritage goldfields.
+EXPLORE one of Victoria’s most popular and historic country towns, famous for historic buildings, forest, minerals springs, and heritage goldfields.
 Daylesford, 90 minutes north-west of Melbourne, was a fabulously rich goldfield from the 1850s and has been a popular summer retreat since the 1880s.

 THIS two-hour walk explores Cornish Hill Reserve in the traditional lands of the Dja Dja Wurrung people.
 This was once a spectacularly successful goldfield 1850s-1920s.
 This river valley, traversed by Smith Creek, is rich in birdlife, flora and former mining sites including adit, mullock heaps, puddling circle, shafts, and old mine workings.